 - 1. As soon as the name and identity details of the person from the Eumedion member who is going to attend the general meeting are known, it is advisable for members to notify their own custodians accordingly.
 This can sometimes be done electronically by means of what is known as a voting platform.
 It can be indicated via a system of this kind that the shares in question will be "physically" voted, i.e. during the general meeting, and the contact details of the person who is actually going to be voting should be provided filled in at this time.
-Members who do not use a voting platform of this kind should send this information (physical voting and by whom) to the custodian bank and a member of the bank staff will then complete the necessary paperwork19. - 2.
+Members who do not use a voting platform of this kind should send this information (physical voting and by whom) to the custodian bank and a member of the bank staff will then complete the necessary paperwork26. - 2.
 The member receives a certificate of deposit from the custodian and this serves as an admission ticket for the general meeting in question.
 The certificate states the name of the beneficial owner of the shares, the number of shares held by the beneficial owner on the registration date, and the name of the person to whom the proxy has been given.
 The bank or the investor usually has to sign the certificate of deposit in order to have actual access to the shareholders' meeting. - 3.
 The person attending the relevant general meeting should be informed that he is being granted a proxy to vote and/or speak on behalf of the member in question.
-This person will ensure that the
+This person will ensure that the analysis of the items on the agenda to be dealt with and the recommended voting behaviour are circulated in good time before the general meeting.

-It is advisable, however, to apply directly to the custodian for a proxy form, in order to save time and avoid the risk of something going wrong in the voting chain.
+26 It is advisable, however, to apply directly to the custodian for a proxy form, in order to save time and avoid the risk of something going wrong in the voting chain.